kgmonteith/BonusFFB/docs/prndl.md

 ### Simulate Park slot in ATS/ETS2 using parking brake telemetry

 ATS/ETS2 does not implement a park gear in the game.
-When this option is enabled, and ATS/ETS2 telemetry is active, the PRNDL mode will simulate a park gear by enabling the parking brake and setting the gear to neutral.
+When this option is enabled and ATS/ETS2 telemetry is active, the PRNDL mode will simulate a park gear by enabling the parking brake and setting the gear to neutral.
 Disable this option if this behavior is not desired.

 ### Enable shift lock between Neutral and Reverse